unconst/DockerBitcoindLND/README.md

 docker --version
 ```

-# Install docker-compose on your Pi
+# Install Docker-Compose on your Pi
 Docker-compose is used to build and connect our backends.

 1. Install python-pip.